edsl/endefensadelsl.org/_revision/2011-12-20-telekommunist_manifesto.markdown

 clases: el comunismo de riesgo.
 La sección termina con el famoso programa delineado por Marx y Engels en su Manifiesto Comunista, adaptado en un manifiesto por una sociedad en red.

-Building on the previous section, in ‘A Contribution to the Critique of Free Culture’, the Manifesto continues with the history and misperceptions of copyright, the free software movement, anticopyright/ copyleft dissent, and the political economy of free software and free culture.
-The challenge of extending the achievements of free software into free culture is addressed by connecting it to the traditional program of the socialist left, resulting in copyfarleft and offering the Peer Production License as a model.

 Construyendo sobre la sección previa, en 'Contribución a la Crítica de la Cultura Libre', el manifiesto continúa con la historia y las falsas